 This topic describes how to install Help using the installer.
-You can also install Help at a command prompt (page 108).
+You can also install Help at a command prompt (on page 157).

-- 1. Run the InstallLauncher.exe file. - 2.
-Select Install Help.
+- 1. Run the ${\tt InstallLauncher.exe}$ file.

+- 2. Select Install Help.

-The welcome page appears.
+- The welcome page appears.

+- 3. Select Next.

 - 4. Select the Accept check box to accept the license agreement, and select Next. - 5.
 If needed, change the installation drive, and then select Next. - 6.
 If needed, change the port number for the NodeJS server to run.
 This step is required if the default port number is not available. - 7.
-Select Next. - 8.
-Select Install.
-The Help is installed. - 9.
 Select Next.

+The Help is installed.

-The stand-alone Help is installed in the following folder: installation drive:\Program Files\Proficy\Proficy Historian\ProficyDoc.
+The stand-alone Help is installed in the following folder: <installation drive>:\Program Files \Proficy\Proficy Historian\ProficyDoc.
 You can access the Help from any of the Historian applications or by accessing the index.html file.